Parallel sequential Monte Carlo for stochastic gradient-free nonconvex optimization: Numerical Results

 \section{Numerical Results}

-In this section, we show numerical results for two optimization problems which are hard to solve with conventional methods.
+In this section, we show numerical results for {three} optimization problems which are hard to solve with conventional methods.
 In the first example, we focus on minimizing a function with multiple global minima.
 The aim of this experiment is to show that, when the cost function has several global minima, the PSMCO algorithm can successfully populate with Monte Carlo samples the regions of $\Theta$ that contain these minima.
-In the second example, we tackle the minimization of a challenging cost function for which standard stochastic gradient optimizers struggle.
+In the second example, we tackle the minimization of a challenging cost function, with broad flat regions, for which standard stochastic gradient optimizers struggle.
+The third example involves a non-convex, non-smooth cost function and we use it to compare the proposed PSMCO scheme with a similar SMC-based optimization method proposed in \citet{stinis2012stochastic}.